Rest (music)

-A rest is a musical notation sign that indicates the absence of a sound.
+A rest is the absence of a sound for a defined period of time in music, or one of the musical notation signs used to indicate that.

-Each rest symbol and name corresponds with a particular note value for length, indicating how long the silence should last.
+The length of a rest corresponds with that of a particular note value, thus indicating how long the silence should last.
+Each type of rest is named for the note value it corresponds with (e.g. quarter note and quarter rest, or quaver and quaver rest), and each of them has a distinctive sign.

 Description

-Rests are intervals of silence in pieces of music, marked by symbols indicating the length of the pause.
+Rests are intervals of silence in pieces of music, marked by symbols indicating the length of the silence.
 Each rest symbol and name corresponds with a particular note value, indicating how long the silence should last, generally as a multiplier of a measure or whole note.